Vandenberg Space Force Base Takes Mission Update Speakers Series to Carpinteria

-Carpinteria and local community members attend a Vandenberg Mission Update speaker series event in Carpinteria, Calif., April 22, 2026.
-The event provided residents an opportunity to engage directly with Space Force leaders and subject-matter experts on increased launch activity, understand the effects of sonic booms on their community and updates on Vandenberg SFB’s space launch mission and growth.
+A community member poses a question during a Vandenberg Mission Update speaker series event held in Carpinteria, Calif., April 22, 2026.
+The event provided residents an opportunity to engage directly with Space Force leaders and subject-matter experts centered on increased launch activity, local sonic boom impacts, while also providing updates on Vandenberg SFB’s mission operations.
 (U.S. Space Force photo by Airman 1st Class Olya Houtsma)

 |Date Taken: